The number of varieties in a family which contain a rational point: Counting functions associated to Brauer group elements

 as required. \end{proof}

-\begin{remark} Lemma \ref{lem:finite_ramified_vanishing} will be crucial to our analysis.
-It implies that in the Possion formula (\ref{eqn:Poisson}), only those automorphic characters of $T$ which are trivial on $K_v$ for all $v$ occur.
-This will allow us to deduce the convergence of the Poisson integral.
-This is an important part of the argument where we use the fact that the Brauer group elements under consideration are algebraic, as the conclusion of Lemma \ref{lem:thorn_invariant_finite} does not hold for transcendental Brauer group elements in general.
-One can see this by considering the quaternion algebra $(x,y)$ on $\Gm^2$ over $\QQ$ (here $x$ and $y$ are coordinates on $\Gm^2 \subset \mathbb{A}^2$).
+\begin{remark} Lemma \ref{lem:finite_ramified_vanishing} plays a key r\^{o}le in showing the convergence of the Poisson integral.
+This is an important part of the paper where we use the fact that our Brauer group elements are \emph{algebraic}, as the conclusion of Lemma \ref{lem:thorn_invariant_finite} does not hold for \emph{transcendental} Brauer group elements in general.
+For example, consider the quaternion algebra $(x,y)$ on $\Gm^2 \subset \mathbb{A}^2$ over $\QQ$.
 A simple Hilbert symbol computation shows that for $p >2$, the corresponding indicator function is $(1 + p\ZZ_p)^2$-invariant, but not $(\ZZ_p^* \times \ZZ_p^*)$-invariant. \end{remark}

 We now obtain more explicit information about the local Fourier transforms for places not in $S$.
-In what follows, for $\sbf \in \CC^\A$ and $\alpha_v \in \A_v$, the symbol $s_{\alpha_v}$ denotes the complex number $s_\alpha$ where $\alpha \in \A$ is the unique element such that $\alpha_v \mid \alpha$ (see \S \ref{sec:toric_varieties}). \begin{lemma} Let $\varepsilon >0$, let $v \not \in S$ be a place of $F$ and let $\chi_v$ be an unramified character of $T(F_v)$.
+In what follows, for $\sbf \in \CC^\A$ and $\alpha_v \in \A_v$, the symbol $s_{\alpha_v}$ denotes the complex number $s_\alpha$, where $\alpha \in \A$ is the unique element such that $\alpha_v \mid \alpha$ (see \S \ref{sec:toric_varieties}). \begin{lemma} Let $\varepsilon >0$, let $v \not \in S$ be a place of $F$ and let $\chi_v$ be an unramified character of $T(F_v)$.
 Then on the tube domain $\re \sbf \geq 1/2 + \varepsilon$ we have